Start your health sciences career in a thriving metropolitan city with some of the leading health care organizations in the world.

 Kinesiology is the choice for undergraduate students seeking careers in the traditional areas of health and fitness, health promotion, and sport science, as well as a new area of “movement science,” where students use technology to study human movement in sport, exercise, and clinical settings.

-Communication Sciences and Disorders: preparation for a career in speech-language pathology
+Communication Sciences and Disorders: a career in speech-language pathology

 The Bachelor of Science in Communication Sciences and Disorders prepares students to enter the industry at a variety of levels, including community and educational positions, as well as occupations that assist professions in speech-language pathology, audiology, education, and other communication technology industries.

 Students will receive a strong foundation of science courses capped with an internship experience in the health, rehabilitation, or educational fields.
 Graduate degrees at the master’s level are necessary to work as speech-language pathologists.
-Students will be well-prepared for transition into a graduate program in speech-language pathology.
 With access to some of the top faculty in communication sciences and disorders, students entering the program will be well positioned for graduate school and this highly competitive career.

-Jacksonville University’s beautiful, residential campus includes a dedicated freshman residence hall, suite-style underclassman halls, and upperclassman student apartments.
-Amenities include the River House student center and pub, workout facilities, pool, tennis, sand volleyball, and acres of riverfront greens and jogging trails.
+Jacksonville University’s 240-acre riverfront campus includes a dedicated freshman residence hall, newly renovated suite-style underclassman halls, and upperclassman student apartments.
+Amenities include the River House Pub, fully equipped fitness center, pool, sand volleyball, scores of innovative study spaces, multiple dining options, and green space unique to northeast Florida complete with jogging trails and outdoor event venues.

 Visit Jacksonville University